MSDS698/2020-product-analytics-group-project-impulses/README.md

 AWS Codepipeline: https://aws.amazon.com/codepipeline/

+## Testing Branch Usage Guidelines:
+* Test branch should not be held for more than 20 minutes.

 ## How to test changes and deploy your branch?
 * __Notify the team (@channel in #we_need_a_name) that test branch will be in use__
 * sign-in to AWS console using your IAM account (sign in to console)